-A murder inside the Louvre and clues in Da Vinci paintings lead to the discovery of a religious mystery protected by a secret society for two thousand years -- which could shake the foundations of Christianity.
+A murder inside the Louvre, and clues in Da Vinci paintings, lead to the discovery of a religious mystery protected by a secret society for two thousand years, which could shake the foundations of Christianity.

 Based on the true story of the ill-fated 13th Apollo mission bound for the moon.
 Astronauts Lovell, Haise and Swigert were scheduled to fly Apollo 14, but are moved up to 13.
-It's 1970, and America have already achieved their lunar landing goal, so there's little interest in this "routine" flight.. until that is, things go very wrong, and prospects of a safe return fade.Written by
+It's 1970, and The US has already achieved their lunar landing goal, so there's little interest in this "routine" flight.. until that is, things go very wrong, and prospects of a safe return fade.Written by

 7 of 8 people found this review helpful.

 Was this review helpful to you?

 | Report this